There has been a lot of rumors regarding links in the last year or so.

 - Make sure your content is high quality and resonates well with all the other content on these resources

 - Type in KEYWORD + “Resources” or KEYWORD + “Resource page” in Google search bar.
-Find all the pages that are have many outbound links.
+Find all the pages that are have many outbound links and contain your keywords.

 - Avoid pages where resources seem irrelevant to your niche.
 Good example are governmental bodies which are linking to each other naturally